The World Economic Forum furthers sustainability of Annual Meeting with collaboration with SouthPole

 - The renewable energy projects include a small-scale run-of-river hydro-plant in Brazil and a wind farm in Vietnam.
 These projects harness the energy of rivers and wind to produce clean electricity and replace electricity that would have been otherwise generated by fossil fuels, such as coal, oil and natural gas.
 The projects also provide employment opportunities for local communities.

 - The methane reduction projects the Forum has invested in help further better waste management practices.
 In Switzerland, manure and agricultural residues produced by farms are typically stored in open containers releasing methane and CO2.
 By installing a biogas digester, farmers can use methane to generate renewable electricity.
-In India, solid waste from fruit and vegetable markets is diverted from landfills and is transformed into compost, a useful natural fertiliser.

 - Forest conservation projects are essential not only for preserving the carbon stock in trees, but also for protecting biodiversity and sustaining people's livelihoods.
 Through a community-based approach, the Jacundá project in Brazil protects 95,000 hectares of Amazon forest and establishes sustainable non-timber supply chains.